We treat Heroin addiction

 A first stage of Heroin addiction treatment is recognising that a drug problem is present and needs to be properly treated.
 At East Coast Recovery, we work with our clients to get to the core reasons behind their drug problems.
 We discuss with them how drugs have affected their life and career prospects, as well as their relationships, and structure a forward plan with them that enables recovery.
 Being in a controlled medical facility gives a Heroin addict the best chance of recovery success.

 When Heroin addicts are treated, they are often weaned off of Heroin and drugs generally via replacement of Heroin with an alternative drug, such as buprenorphine or methadone.
 This is especially important if withdrawal symptoms are highly dangerous and potentially lethal, and is known as ‘maintenance therapy’.
-Following detox, which typically takes 28 days, ongoing treatment is required via Cognitive Behavioural Therapy (CBT), counselling, group and speech therapy and mindfulness/meditation to change the way a user thinks and feels about Heroin.
 We usually suggest that a Heroin addict is admitted to a rehab facility, as this enables them to focus on getting better without temptations and distractions from their normal home life.

 When COVID restrictions allow – we can offer you a private tour

 Just in case any concerns about staying with us still remain, we offer every client – and their family members – the opportunity to visit our recovery centre and residences with no obligation, free of charge.

 Book an appointment with us and we will happily welcome you to the centre and give a guided viewing with a member of staff, which can help put to rest any remaining fears or anxieties surrounding the rehab experience.
 Contact our assessment and admissions team to book your visitation slot today.